 - Keep the thickness consistent to ensure the pavers will settle evenly

-Step 5: Set up a string line
+Step 5: Setting up a string line

 Set up a string line to use as a guide when laying the pavers.
 This will help you measure the exact height.
 Once the line is up, start in a corner or along an edge and place the pavers on the screeded sand in your pattern of choice.

-Step 6: Check your first row
+Step 6: Checking your first row

 After laying your first row of pavers, check them thoroughly as they will be the guide for the next row.
 When you have laid the second row of pavers, make sure there is a 90-degree angle with a square set.
 If you need to adjust the laid pavers, do so with a trowel.

 Lay the remaining pavers and ensure there is a gap in between them of about 2-3mm.
-Make sure to work from the top of laid pavers to avoid disturbing the bedding sand that has already been set-up.
+Make sure to work from the top of laid pavers to avoid disturbing the bedding sand that has already been set up.

-Step 7: Create an edge restraint
+Step 7: Creating an edge restraint

 An edge restraint ensures the paving does not spread or open up after a time.
 To do this, finish the unsupported edges with a concealed concrete edge strip around 10mm below the finished level.
 You can also use exposed concrete strips, or set the paving on a concrete base.

-Step 8: Setting
+Step 8: Setting and positioning

 If you’re paving a surface that will have a lot of foot traffic, Pave Set is required to fill the gaps between the pavers.
 This will secure their positioning and prevent movement or shifting.
 Pave set is a blend of sand, binder and gelling agents, and it is important to keep the following in mind when using it: